Tincanot/Assignment-5/README.md

 ## Additional git commands from the scrypt

--git diff:
+- git diff:
     + Shows changes to files that have not yet been added with "git add".
--git add -u:
+- git add -u:
     + "-u" means "update".
 It only updates files that Git already tracks, meaning those previously added to the repository.
     It takes into account changes to these files and deleted files, but does not add new files.
     (In comparison "git add" adds a file to staging even if it is new.)
--git commit --amend -m "comment":
+- git commit --amend -m "comment":
     + The --amend flag alows to change previosly wrongly typed comment.
--git log:
+- git log:
     + Shows all the comits.

 ## Basic bash commands